 I came to university as a mature student.
 I spent a couple of years not sure what I wanted to do, working in retail while I searched for an appropriate Access to HE course that would eventually lead me to a bachelor's degree.
 I come from an educated family and I knew from the way my parents talked about their own educational experiences that I would love university.
 After finding the right course, I knew this was the route for me.

 The course structure is easy to understand and the lecturers and technicians are always available to help if you’re struggling.
-The opportunities available are incomparable - the North East Photography Network (NEPN) is based in the photography department and as students we are given many opportunities to get involved with the running of NEPN events and talks.
-The City of Sunderland has a vibrant arts culture, from the Winter Gardens, to the Northern Gallery for Contemporary Art, to the National Glass Centre, there is always something going on and for art-based students to get involved in.
+The opportunities available are incomparable – the North East Photography Network (NEPN) is based at the University and students are given many opportunities to get involved with the running of NEPN events and talks.
+The city of Sunderland has a vibrant arts culture, from the Winter Gardens, to the Northern Gallery for Contemporary Art, to the National Glass Centre.
+There is always something going on for arts students to get involved in.

 I would advise other students to get involved with all of the opportunities available to you, including funding.
 The Futures Fund is a great opportunity to help get extra funding whilst you study and gives you important skills you may use in your future career.
 I was awarded the Futures Fund to help throw a print sale, which helped with my group’s final year exhibition catalogue funding.